iKayden/iKayden/README.md

 - 🧪 Cypress, Jest, Storybook, Mocha and Chai, RSpec

 <hr>
-Contact me if you have any questions on wish to collaborate!
+Contact me if you have any questions or wish to collaborate!
 <h3>Contact Details</h3>
 <a href="mailto:kharchenkokyrylo@gmail.com">:email: My Email</a><br>
 <a href="https://www.instagram.com/kaydenukr/">:camera: My Instagram</a><br>